What is insomnia?

 Treatment and prevention

 You’ve probably researched all the different ways you can promote sleep and tried your own fair share of various tips and tricks to help you get to sleep.
-Obvious requirements to aid in a restful nights sleep include a comfortable bed and a dark, quiet environment that is the right temperature.
+Obviously you will need a comfortable bed and a dark, quiet environment that is the right temperature.

-By avoiding stimulants such as tea and coffee for a few hours before resting, as well as ceasing work or studying you will create a more suitable restful mood.
+Avoiding stimulants such as tea or coffee and stop working or studying a few hours before bed.
 Going to bed too full or hungry is also not recommended.

-Going to bed and rising in the morning should be at set times, this can be relaxed for weekends and holidays.
-Naps should be avoided initially, once a sleep pattern has been established you can introduce up to 20 minute naps if you feel it is necessary.
+Go to bed and rise in the morning at set times, this can be relaxed for weekends and holidays.
+Naps should be avoided initially, once a sleep pattern has been established you can introduce up to 20 minute naps if needed.

-Exercising during waking hours can also help but do not exercise or exert yourself for a minimum of 3-4 hours before going to bed.
+Exercising can also help but try not to exercise or exert yourself for 3-4 hours before going to bed.
 There are some great sleep promoting yoga moves that will be fine to practice before bed.
-Here are some you could try tonight.

-Try these tips for a few weeks to establish if they are making any improvement to your sleeping habits, a night or two won’t be enough as it takes a while for your mind and body to reorient to a healthier sleeping pattern.
+Try these tips for a few weeks to see if they improve your sleeping habits, a night or two won’t be enough as it takes a while for your mind and body to reorient to a healthier sleeping pattern.
 There is no golden list of do’s and don’ts, each person will need different levels of stimulation before sleep so try and see what works best for you.
 Keeping a sleep diary may help you identify any patterns to your insomnia and show any improvements in symptoms.

-We can assist you with creating an environment that will promote a restful night’s sleep, you will be provided with the tools to overcome your sleep difficulties in a relaxed environment that you can practice at home to assist you in taking control of your sleep patterns and getting the sleep that you want.
+We can help you create an environment that will promote a restful night’s sleep, you will be provided with the tools to overcome your sleep difficulties in a relaxed environment that you can practice at home to help you in take control of your sleep patterns and getting the sleep that you want.